-The Procurement Review Committee shall review any Very High Value Procurement proposals and proposals for Direct Procurement in accordance with Rule 3.5 h, or are not specifically provided for in these Procurement Rules.
+The Procurement Review Committee shall review any Very High Value Procurement proposals and proposals for Direct Procurement that are not specifically provided for in these Procurement Rules.

 Composition and Role of the Procurement Review Committee

 The Procurement Review Committee shall be chaired by the Deputy Director-General and Head of Management and Governance and will further consist of the Head of Finance, Head of Procurement and the Head of the Division of the relevant operational area.
 The Head of Procurement will present the result of the Procurement Committees.
 The Procurement Review Committee shall make a final Procurement recommendation to the Director-General to approve the Procurement process and selection of the Supplier, Service Provider or Consultant.
 A secretary will document the conclusions and recommendations of the Procurement Review Committee in meeting minutes, which shall be kept by the Procurement Office.
 External experts may be invited to provide expert opinions.